-21.4.4 Concept Plan Do we rename to Pre-Application Meeting?
-We can expand to 15 days.
+21.4.4 Concept Plan Pre-Application Meeting

-As the concept plan is not mandatory and the resulting discussion with city staff, planning commission and/or city council is advisory in nature and non-binding, there are no submission requirements.
-However, it is recommended that the information suggested in Section 21.2.6 be provided to the city one week prior to the developer's appointment to meet with city staff providing an opportunity for staff review.
+As the concept plan Pre-Application Meeting is not mandatory and the resulting discussion with city staff, planning commission and/or city council is advisory in nature and non-binding, there are no submission requirements.
+However, it is recommended that the information suggested in Section 21.2.6 of this Chapter be provided to the city one week 15 business days prior to the developer's appointment to meet with city staff providing an opportunity for staff review.
 Additional information may be requested by staff in order to answer the developer's questions or to facilitate a discussion with planning commission and/or city council if requested by the developer.